- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - Cellular infiltrates, “String of Pearls” opacities, haze, syneresis, posterior vitreous detachment, and hemorrhages in the vitreous cavity.

 - Periphlebitis manifesting as perivenous exudates which look like candle-wax drippings or En taches de bougie.
 They resolve almost instantaneously with steroids.

 - Cystoid macular edema (CME) is the collection of extracellular fluid in the outer plexiform layer of the retina.
-Intravenous fluorescein angiography (IVFA) might assist in diagnosis by demonstrating leakage of dye in and around the fovea.
+Intravenous fluorescein angiography (IVFA) could assist in diagnosis by demonstrating leakage of dye in and around the fovea.